acoutoal/circus_plot/README.md

 # example
 Just source the file and call the function test_circus_plot()

-This will plot a circus plot with 60 variables, grouped in 3 classes.
+This will create a circus plot with 60 variables, grouped in 3 classes.
 The family variable is the class indicator.
 ```
   M = 20
   N = M*3